Digital grammar activities: we teachers can add meaning to our lessons.

-The downloads and the summit combined with this post should help you in all areas of grammar instruction for the coming school year.
+The downloads and the group combined with this post should help you in all areas of grammar instruction for the coming school year.

 Digital grammar can provide scaffolding, differentiating, and brain-based learning opportunities.
 Read on for strategies for grammar in a digital setting.
-Please let me know how these ideas help you!
+Please let me know how these ideas for online grammar lessons help you!

 Pitfalls To Avoid